-Lady's Mantle features subtle cymes of chartreuse flowers at the ends of the stems from early to mid summer.
+Gold Strike Lady's Mantle features subtle cymes of chartreuse flowers at the ends of the stems from early to mid summer.
 The flowers are excellent for cutting.
-Its crinkled round leaves remain lime green in color throughout the season.
+Its large lobed leaves remain grayish green in color throughout the season.